You have no items in your shopping cart.

 If you have decided to upgrade your current electric storage heaters or are simply exploring your options when it comes to electric heating systems then here are some things to consider:

-There are many different types of electric heaters currently on offer (electric fan heaters, convection heaters, oil-filled electric radiators, storage heaters and glass panel heaters, infrared heating panels) and everyone's needs are different so knowing what your heating requirements are is important.
+There are many different types of electric heaters currently on offer (electric fan heaters, convection heaters, oil-filled electric radiators, storage heaters, glass panel heaters and infrared heating panels) and everyone's needs are different so knowing what your heating requirements are is important.